List of ingredients and their benefits

 Flat Beer

 Rinse with beer to add shine and body: If you want to do something nice for your hair, rinse it once a month with flat beer.
 After applying the beer, you can rinse the hair with warm water or not, as you choose.
 The beer acts as a natural setting lotion, giving blow-dried hair increased vitality, resilience and hold.
 The B vitamins and natural sugar add body and shine.
 Don't worry: The stale-beer smell will disappear very quickly.
-Go to Hair Rinse
+Recipe for Hair Rinse

 beeswax (unrefined)

 Beeswax to prevent moisture loss: Unfiltered, unrefined beeswax is obtained naturally by melting empty honeycombs.
 It gives foot balms a creamy consistency and a hint of sweet honey fragrance.
 Beeswax contributes to the health of the skin by coating it to prevent dehydration.
 Plus, the propolis, or "bee resin" in the wax is a mild natural antibiotic that aids healing of minor infections.
-Go to Foot Balm
+Recipe for Foot Balm

 benzoin essential oil